HandsomeWuuu/MedLDR/README.md

 ## Data:

 First, you need to download [the MIMIC-IV dataset ](https://physionet.org/content/mimiciv/2.2/) (requires passing a qualification exam).
-Then use our code in the `data` directory to process and obtain the data
+Then use our code in the `data/` directory to process and generate the LDR training and evaluation datasets.

 ## File Structure
 Our code structure consists of three main parts: